 Donor Advised Funds provide immediate charitable income tax deductions and allow the assets in the fund to grow tax-free.
 DAFs are not subject to gift or estate tax and do not have an annual required minimum distribution.
 Donors typically use these funds when they are in need of receiving an immediate tax benefit but would like to continue to spread out their charitable giving over time.
 Other reasons donors create DAFs are: multi-beneficiary gifting, teaching family philanthropy and values, reducing capital gains, private foundation rollovers and taking advantage of the bunching strategy.

 Who can open a Donor Advised Fund?

 Most anyone or organization can open a DAF including individuals, families, companies, foundations and other entities.

 How does my Donor Advised Fund get funded?

 The most common and cost-effective contribution to start a Donor Advised Fund is through donating appreciated securities that have been owned for more than one year.
-This prevents donors from paying capital gains tax and they can deduct the contribution on their federal income taxes.
+This reduces capital gains tax and allows for a federal income tax deduction.